 The vessel can carry small boats, deployed through the stern launch-retrieval unit, for use in patrol and transportation missions.
 It also features a towing winch, fire detection system, galley equipment, and 300m³ waste oil storage tank.

 The icebreaker is commanded from the navigation bridge located forward on the deck, using an automation and control system.

-The bridge offers operators with improved all-round visibility through the square windows.
-It is equipped with advanced navigation systems including electronic chart display and information system, which ensures safe operation at sea.
+The bridge offers operators improved all-around visibility through the square windows.
+It is equipped with advanced navigation systems, including an electronic chart display and information system, to ensure safe operation at sea.